Giovi2004/NoSenseGenerator/README.md

    mvn site
    ```

-This will generate HTML reports in `target/site directory`.
+This will generate HTML reports in `target/site` directory.
 Open the `surefire-report.html` file in the browser.
 You will get an output like below image.

 ![Test Report HTML][test-screenshot]